 Even when foo(abs,x) isn't specialized, @code_warntype fails to detect any type-stability issues.
 This is a consequence of @code_warntype evaluating type stability under the assumption that specialization is attempted.
 In our example, this assumption doesn't hold and therefore @code_warntype is of no use.

-Type instability arises because Julia avoids specialization when a callback function isn't explicitly called within the function.
-In the example, the function f only enters foo as an argument of map, but there's no explicit line calling f.
+Type instability in this case arises because Julia avoids specialization if a callback function isn't explicitly called within the function.
+In the example, the function f only enters foo as an argument of broadcasting, but there's no explicit line calling f.

 To obtain indirect evidence about the lack of specialization, we can compare the execution times of the original foo function with a version that explicitly calls f.